life-itself/community/content/initiatives/building-the-field-for-developmental-spaces.md

 ---
-title: "Building the Field for Developmental Spaces"
+title: Building the Field for Developmental Spaces
-description: "Coalescing a field of 'deliberately developmental' programs, especially those focused on youth and young adults, in collaboration with the Fetzer Institute, Commonweal and Ekskaret."
+description: Coalescing a field of 'deliberately developmental' programs, especially those focused on youth and young adults, in collaboration with the Fetzer Institute, Commonweal and Ekskaret.
 image:
 homepage:
 start: 2023